Haley Reinhart: Legal issues

-On July 8, 2017, Reinhart was arrested for battery after allegedly punching a bouncer.
-Reinhart's lawyer, Dina LaPolt, says of the incident that Reinhart was assaulted by bouncers at Lamplighter Inn in Palatine, Illinois without provocation and forcefully removed from the establishment while a friend in her party was violently beaten, sustaining multiple injuries.
-Following a leaked TMZ video from during the incident, a July 17, 2017 press release revealed Reinhart's friend, Alan Chislof, had been restrained, choked, and beaten by several men working as bouncers for Lamplighter Inn.
-He sustained a concussion, a cut above his left eye requiring stitches, and broken blood vessels in his eyes due to the incident.
-Chislof also revealed that the group had not flipped over a table as claimed by the bouncers; instead, Reinhart had touched a rope separating the table area and the dancefloor, which angered the guards and caused them to escort her out aggressively.
-Reinhart's attorney denies that Reinhart struck anyone during the incident.
-On July 20, 2017, it was revealed that Lamplighter bouncer Adam Sobanski had been charged with two counts of aggravated battery after his role in the incident.
+On July 8, 2017, Reinhart was arrested for allegedly punching a bouncer.
+Reinhart's lawyer, Dina LaPolt, says that Reinhart was assaulted by bouncers at Lamplighter Inn in Palatine, Illinois, without provocation and forcefully removed while a friend was beaten, sustaining multiple injuries.
+Following a TMZ video of the incident, a July 17, 2017, press release from the attorney of Reinhart's friend, Alan Chislof, stated Chislof had been restrained, choked, and beaten by bouncers for Lamplighter Inn.
+He sustained a concussion, a cut above his left eye requiring stitches, and broken blood vessels in his eyes.
+Chislof also said that the group had not flipped over a table as stated by the bouncers; instead, Reinhart had touched a rope separating the table area and the dancefloor, which angered them and caused them to escort her out aggressively.
+Reinhart's attorney denied that she had struck anyone.
+On July 20, 2017, it was reported that Lamplighter bouncer Adam Sobanski had been charged with aggravated battery in relation to the incident.
 Sobanski appeared in court on August 11, 2017, where he was indicted on two counts of aggravated battery.
 Reinhart was found guilty on a battery charge on February 26, 2018, and ordered to pay a $500 fine, $139 in court costs, and has the possibility of getting the conviction cleared from her record after a two-year probation period if she has no further criminal violations.
 On May 2, 2018, Sobanski pleaded guilty to a reduced charge of misdemeanor battery and was sentenced to probation, anger management counseling, and 60 days in the Cook County Sheriff's Work Alternative Program as a substitute for jail time.